ʿĀd

 ʿĀd (عاد, ALA) was an ancient tribe in pre-Islamic Arabia.
-'Ad is best known for being mentioned two dozen times in the Quran, often in conjunction with Thamud.
-Recently, it has been shown that 'Ad was a tribe that existed two millennia ago in the Wadi Rum region of the southern Jordan.
+The banū ʿĀd (people of ʿĀd) are best known for being mentioned two dozen times in the Quran, often in conjunction with Thamud.
+In 2025 it was shown that 'Ad was a tribe that existed two millennia ago in the Wadi Rum region of the southern Jordan.

-The tribe's members, referred to as ʿĀdites, formed a prosperous nation until they were destroyed in a violent storm.
+The tribe's members, the ʿĀdites, formed a prosperous nation until they were destroyed by a violent storm.
 According to Islamic tradition, the storm came after they had rejected the teachings of a monotheistic prophet named Hud.
 'Ad is regarded as one of the original tribes of Arabia, "The Extinct Arabs".

 Etymology

-There is a possibility that the tribal name ʿĀd represents misinterpretation of a common noun: the expression min al-ʿād is today understood to mean "since the time of ʿĀd", but ʿād might originally have been a common noun meaning 'antiquity', which was reinterpreted as a proper noun, inspiring of the tribe 'Ad in Islamic conception.
+There is a possibility that the tribal name ʿĀd represents a misinterpretation of a common noun: the expression min al-ʿād is today understood to mean "since the time of ʿĀd", but ʿād might originally have been a common noun meaning 'antiquity', which was reinterpreted as a proper noun, inspiring of the tribe 'Ad in Islamic conception.